-Estimated Whole of Life Spend Procurement Planning Required Sourcing Methods Available Up to \$100,000 Lite All Greater than \$100,001 Full Open market Procurement Departure Request

-\ Procurement Plans and Procurement Departure Requests are approved under Delegated Authority.
+Spend Bracket Estimated Whole of Life Spend Procurement Planning Required Sourcing Methods Available 1.
+Less than \$10,000 Not mandated All 2.
+From \$10,000 to less than \$100,000 Lite All 3. \$100,000 and greater Full Open market Procurement Departure Request Procurement Plans and Procurement Departure Requests are approved under Delegate Authority.

-QLDC will manage the Financial Thresholds in accordance with the Guidelines.
+QLDC will manage the Financial Thresholds in accordance with the Guide.